 - 1. For modules with more than one item of assessment, all items of assessment must be passed in order to pass the module - 2.
 For modules with more than one item of assessment, resits that are allocated a grade are capped at the item level - 3.
 Compensation of marginally failed modules is not permitted - 4.
 Condonement of failed modules is not permitted - 5.
-Students must pass the 'Introduction to Paramedic Practice' module at Level 4 in order to commence their clinical practice placements at Level 5 - 6.
-Students must pass the 'Developing Paramedic Practice' module at Level 5 in order to commence their clinical practice placements at Level 6 - 7.
+Students must pass the practice elements of PAR4016 in order to commence their clinical practice placements at Level 5 - 6.
+Students must pass the practice elements of PAR5016 in order to commence their clinical practice placements at Level 6 - 7.
 Due to limited clinical (and non-clinical) placement capacity, where students are repeating a stage of study and have previously passed the clinical (and/or non-clinical) placement (or placement module) they will not repeat the placement or its assessment when repeating the stage.
 The original mark(s) will stand and will be combined with any marks achieved during the remainder of the repeat stage to calculate the overall stage mean. - 8.
 Where a student has failed a clinical (and/or non-clinical) practice assessment in placement any offer of a repeat of the stage will be contingent on the availability of a placement and will take place at the next available opportunity, which will not necessarily be in the following academic year.
 As a consequence, students will not have an automatic right to repeat Level 4 (other stages are at the discretion of the PAB) it will be dependent on a further clinical placement being secured.